cspwcspw/Yet-Another-Energy-Monitor/README.md

 diagnostic tools, and by keeping the leads short.
 Hence the reason for soldering what was needed onto the shield.

+Change 7 Jan 2020: I noticed the noise level rising considerably as I brought my hand close to the circuit.
+And I'd been watching Dave's bypass capacitor video at https://www.youtube.com/watch?v=BcJ6UdDx1vg.
+The blue and white wires in the build were taken out and replaced with a short piece of shielded cable.
+I added the capacitor from the ESP32 suggestion
+(shown in the circuit diagram), and I also added some secondary capacitors (100pF) across my bias capacitor, and across the new capacitor on the signal line going to A0.
+Collectively these changes seemed to bring down the floor level of my noise to about half of its previous value.

+I don't think any of the extra "noise reduction" circuitry is necessary to make the circuit fit-for-purpose.
+For more noise minimization one needs to build this on a PCB with large earth pads, short tracks, and small-form-factor surface mount components.

 ## Software Goals

 I was building this to experiment and learn a bit about power monitoring.